 If the burner locks out again, turn the knob counter-clockwise a little bit more.

 5.7.2 Maximum gas pressure switch

-Adjust the maximum gas pressure switch (Fig. 46) after making all other burner adjustments with the maximum gas pressure switch set to the end of the scale.
+Adjust the maximum gas pressure switch after having performed all other burner adjustments with the maximum gas pressure switch set to the end of the scale (Fig. 45).